arialdomartini/oh-my-git/README.md

 --------------------------
 * It works weird on brand new repositories, before the first commit
 * It has been tested on Mac only
-* You need an unicode font (like Menlo or Monaco on Mac OS X)
+* You need an unicode font (like Menlo or Monaco on Mac OS X, or Monospace on Ubuntu)

 zsh version
 -----------